Saving and Publishing content

 You can also change the visibility of the Page by clicking the link just to the right of Visibility within the Status & Visibility panel.

 - Public is the default and means the page is viewable to all.

 - Private hides the content from the public completely.
 Normal users and visitors will not be aware of private content.
 You will only see the private content when you are logged into your WordPress blog.

 - Password Protected allows you to assign a password to your page.
 Only people who have the password will be able to access the page.

-By default, when you click the Publish button your Page/Post is published immediately.
+By default, when you publish a Page/Post your content is published immediately.
 To change this, click the link just to the right of Publish within the Status & Visibility panel.
 You can then select the date and time that you’d like to schedule your Page/Post to be published.
 After setting a date & time to publish, you must still click the Publish button to publish at the desired date and time.

-Publishing your content is now a two-step process.
+Within the Block Editor, publishing your content is a two-step process.
 After clicking the Publish… button, you’re shown a new publish panel, confirming your selection, along with giving you another chance to update your contents visibility & publish date.
 Clicking the Publish button here will publish your Page/Post and make it live on your website.

 If you want to turn off this extra pre-publish check, you can do so by unticking the checkbox on the bottom of this extra Publish panel.
 Once turned off, the Publish button will publish your content immediately, in the same way it did prior to WordPress 5.0.
 If you decide at a later time that you want to turn this pre-publish check back on, you can do so using the Options panel.
 This panel can be found by clicking the Options menu option under the More tools & options icon in the top-right corner of the page ().
 Once the Options Panel displays, tick the Pre-publish Checks checkbox to re-enable these pre-publish checks.